nathanphxm/Accelerometer-Analysis/README.md

 ```bash
 $ cd <path/to/dir>
 ```
-*To make it easier, you can do this:*
+*To make it easier, you can do this to get the folder path:*

 ![Drag a folder into a terminal window to reveal its path](docs/drag-for-path.gif)